Strong Workforce Program

 Local Share Allocation

 Local share allocation to districts includes base and incentive funding.
 At the San Diego Community College District, SWP base funds are received and then re-distributed by agreed upon allocation percentages.
 Allocation percentages are confirmed annually and determined through the District Chancellor's Cabinet.
-Allocations percentages are informed by assessing CTE FTES, CTE Headcount, and Perkins headcount.
 Incentive funding is not revised or re-allocated.
 Each college receives the incentive funding earned.
 Incentive funds are distributed directly to each SDCCD institution with no changes to funding.

 The SDCCD Strong Workforce Program (SWP) grant activities are managed locally within each college.
 SWP topics are included on the monthly Career Education Deans meeting agendas.

-Per new State requirements, district approval for project plans and fiscal reporting was added into the process fall 2021 for Rounds 5 and 6 funding.
+• Per new State requirements, district approval for project plans and fiscal reporting is required (Round 5 moving forward)

 Local SWP Grant Leads: